 People with histrionic may also become easily bored with usual routine.
 They tend to immediately satisfy their wants.
-They also have poor enthusiasm on everything they do.
-Because of this, they may find difficulty in establishing long term relationship.
+They also have poor enthusiasm for everything they do.
+Because of this, they may find difficulty in establishing a long-term relationship.

 Symptoms of histrionic personality disorder